amanirmk/polyvibe/index.md

 ## Creating the App

 Alright, now it's time to jump into the code.
-I personally used the following imports, you can delete whatever you don't use later.
+Put this all in a file called `app.py`.
+I personally used the following imports, but you can always delete whatever you don't use later.
  ```
  import json
  import requests